Wuvist/lcpc/lcpc.typ

 = Rental - LCPC for foreigner in Singapore

 Rental on housing is a also a topic worth deeper analysis.
-Home ownership rate is almost 90% in Singapore[ref TBA], thus rental may not be a significant factor for Singaporean household's expenditure.
+Home ownership rate is almost 90% in Singapore@sg_home_ownership, thus rental may not be a significant factor for Singaporean household's expenditure.
 But Singapore is a society consisting about 30% non-residents[ref TBA], including foreign students, workers and professionals.

-Singapore forbids foreigner making purchase of HDB and most landed properties[ref TBA], the additional buyer-side stamp duty (ABSD) for foreign buyers also has been increasing.
+Singapore forbids foreigner making purchase of HDB and most landed properties, the additional buyer-side stamp duty (ABSD) for foreign buyers also has been increasing.
 Thus rental would play a major factor for foreigner staying in Singapore's LCP.

 HES focused on local household, thus didn't have any data on this aspect.